Navigating Global Banking Standards

-GEG’s new project, led by Emily Jones, Ngaire Woods and Thorsten Beck, is leading a multidisciplinary team of researchers looking at how political institutions and processes - at both the domestic and global levels - shape the impact of global banking initiatives on low income countries and their ability to harness financial flows for inclusive growth.
+GEG’s flagship project, led by Emily Jones, Ngaire Woods and Thorsten Beck, features a multidisciplinary team of researchers from three continents that look at how political institutions and processes - at both the domestic and global levels - shape the impact of global banking standards on low income countries and their ability to harness financial flows for inclusive growth.

 The research project identifies key stakeholders and their incentives to adopt Basel II and III in a mixed methods approach that combines statistical analysis and in-depth case studies of 11 jurisdictions on 3 continents.
 Furthermore, the research team analyzes the particular benefits and costs of Basel standards adoption in developing countries and distills policy implications for global standard setters and regulators in the financial periphery.
 You can find an interactive summary of this project here.